ciscoheat/HaxeContracts/README.md

 All API methods except `Contract.assert` can be used without the static `Contract` class.
 If this creates a problem with existing method names or variables, see below for how to disable it.

-If you want to use `assert` in the same way, just import it normally: `import haxecontracts.Contract.assert;`.
+If you want to use `assert` in the same way, just import it normally: `import haxecontracts.Contract.assert;`

 ### Compilation flags